Best Medicare Advantage Plans in Arizona (2026)

 Arizona Medicare Advantage costs depend on plan type and network restrictions.
 Plans with limited networks keep monthly premiums and out-of-pocket costs lower than those offering broader provider access.

-HMO plans offers the state's most affordable option at $0 median premium and $4,270 average maximum out-of-pocket costs.
+HMO plans offer the state's most affordable option at $0 median premium and $4,270 average maximum out-of-pocket costs.
 HMO-POS plans add minimal cost at $11 average monthly premium with $4,275 MOOP for some out-of-network access.
 PPO plans average $26 monthly with $5,875 MOOP for greater provider flexibility.
 Regional PPO plans cost the most at $37 monthly premium and $6,800 MOOP but offer the broadest network access across multiple states.

 HMO$0$1$4,270